 Ukrainian workers save Poland’s labour market from collapse – but this doesn’t fit with PiS’ political spin published in POLISH via Newsweek Polska (free).

-Stay in or out of the European Economic Area? — This is the question discussed at work published in NORWEGIAN via Aftenbladet (paid content).
+Stay in or out of the European Economic Area? — This is the question at work published in NORWEGIAN via Aftenbladet (paid content).

 Labor crime is almost risk free.
 But now Oslo Municipality is fighting against social dumping published in NORWEGIAN via Aftenbladet (paid content).